AJ Fernandez Blend 15 Short Robusto Review

 Espresso or black coffee

 This is my go-to morning pairing.
 The cigar's coffee-forward profile doubles down on that fresh espresso bite, while the pepper notes cut through beautifully.
-They amplify each other rather than compete.

 Imperial stout or neat bourbon

 A chocolate stout brings out the cocoa undertones hiding in the second half, while bourbon plays nicely with the pepper and leather.
-The short format means you finish before the drink warms up too much.

 Cold brew or strong iced tea

-Best occasions for the AJ Fernandez Blend 15 Short Robusto
+Plan your evening around the AJ Fernandez Blend 15 Short Robusto

 Quick-break smoke for rushed mornings, lunch breaks, or when thirty-five minutes is all you've got to spare.